Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.weekly.2024.32.md

 - [ ] Remove software update on image entry point
 - [ ] dataset registry not working again because circular import

+## 2024.08.08

+- [ ]

 ## 2024.08.04

 - [x] Check on db build. → failed due to time limit...
 Great...
-- [ ] We can optimize this build per edge node type batch sizes.
-Custom batch sizing in adapters.
+- [x] We can optimize this build per edge node type batch sizes.
+Custom batch sizing in adapters. → we have added some memory reduction mechanisms via yaml